 Eligibility

-To support the program objective and for the program to have the broadest impact with limited scholarships available each round, schools that have not previously been awarded a scholarship from previous rounds will be prioritised.
+For the program to have the broadest impact, schools that have not previously been awarded a scholarship from previous rounds will be prioritised.
 In addition, please note the following:

 To avoid disappointment, please contact the IESU to ensure your school is eligible for a scholarship in Round 10 as your school may already have a recipient/graduate from the program.